qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 accuracy.
 The default is to ``Always show`` the warning if any inaccuracy.
 Requires a QGIS version using at least `PROJ 8.0 <https://proj.org/index.html>`_.

-|unchecked| :guilabel:`Show CRS accurancy warning for layers in project legend`:
+|unchecked| :guilabel:`Show CRS accuracy warning for layers in project legend`:
 If checked, any layer with a CRS with accuracy issues (i.e. a dynamic crs with no coordinate epoch available, or a CRS based on a datum ensemble with inherent inaccuracy exceeding the user-set limit) will have the |indicatorLowAccuracy| warning icon